-In the realm of CNC machining, the choice between metal and plastic is dictated by factors such as the final product’s intended use, production costs, durability needs, and weight restrictions.
+In CNC machining, the choice between metal and plastic is dictated by factors such as the final product’s intended use, production costs, durability needs, and weight restrictions.
 This article provides an in-depth analysis of metal CNC machining versus plastic CNC machining, highlighting the differences, advantages, disadvantages, and applications of each.

 An Overview of Metal CNC Machining